 These requirements must be completed within three years of acceptance to the pathway.
 A failure to complete in this time may result in repeat or additional requirements being set for completion.
-Time 'on hold' is not recognised for this pathway.
+Time 'on hold' is not generally recognised for this pathway and would need to be considered on an individual case-by-case basis by the College.